 The project started in September 2024, beginning with looking at the regional and local context.
 Understanding the existing conditions of the project site informed the Steering Committee, City Council, and Planning Commission to develop a vision of the downtown.
 In October, the design team informed the community of the project with an open house and launched a survey, asking for feedback on the project vision and guideposts.
 In addition, the community was asked what amenities and facilities they would like to see in the downtown.

 Once the community and City officials had provided their input, the design team developed concepts with the Steering Committee and City Council in November and December, the concepts were shared with the community at Christmas Village and an Open House.
 Lastly, the concepts were narrowed down for refinement for the plan.

-Survey results and other public engagement details can be found in Chapter 03 Engaging the Community and Appendix A Public Survey Summaries at the end of this document.
+Survey results and other public engagment details can be found in Appendix A at the end of this document.